Online Strength Coach

 I work with clients in the USA, Australia, India, and many other countries.
 Your location does not matter; I can help you reach your strength trainings goals.

-As your online strength coach, I will design a resistance training program that is custom built to your needs as well as goals, and help you implement the strength training program.
+As your online strength head coach, I will design a resistance training program that is custom built to your needs as well as goals, and help you implement the strength online coaching program.

 Each week you complete the week of workouts and track in your personalized dashboard.
-I will review your strength training results, make adjustments, and provide any additional recommendations.
+I will review your strength coaching results, make adjustments, and provide any additional recommendations.
 Additionally, if you submit videos of you completing exercises, I will analyze your form and offer recommendations for improvement.
 On top of that, I am always available for support via messages and email.